Genetic Demixing and Evolutionary Forces in the One-Dimensional Stepping Stone Model: Selection

 We make two important observations based on the results of this section.
 First, the temporal dynamics of the one-dimensional stepping stone model with selection can depend strongly on the initial conditions.
-Second, the results in the weak selection limit are related to the results in the strong selection limit by the transformation~$s\rightarrow s^{2}D_{s}/D_{g}^{2}$ at least up to a numerical factor.
+Second, the results in the weak selection limit are sometimes related to the results in the strong selection limit or in well-mixed-population models by a parameter substitution, e.g.~$s\rightarrow s^{2}D_{s}/D_{g}^{2}$, at least up to a numerical factor.
 The second observation suggests that, while data can be naively fitted to a well-mixed-population model, the fit in fact gives the ``renormalized'' value of~$s$ instead of the ``bare'' one.

+Although the one-dimensional stepping stone model provides a reasonable approximation to neutral genetic demixing at a linear front of an expanding two-dimensional microbial colony~(see Fig.\ref{FSimulationExperiment}), there are additional subtleties associated with the dimensional reduction from two to one dimensions when one of the alleles is more fit.
+Apart form the undulations of the front mentioned in the caption of Fig.~\ref{FSimulationBackground}, the front develops additional structure because favorable sectors bulge out ahead of their less fit neighbors.
+In the limit of very small genetic drift, there are kink singularities where favorable and unfavorable domains meet.
+Nevertheless, the basic picture of domain boundaries engulfing unfavorable sectors at a constant velocity is still valid.
+See~\textcite{Hallatschek:LifeFront} for further details.